arieldeardorff/2020-12-09-ttt-online-PST/index.md

 {% if online == "online" %}

 This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is <{{ loc.address }}>.
+The link for this event will be distributed to registered participants.

 {% else %}
 {% assign inperson = "true" %}